 Many marketers are uncertain about how to adapt advertising plans or whether to even advertise at all.
 Only 7% of UK FMCG marketers are taking a strategic approach to invest more in marketing during the COVID-19 pandemic, with the vast majority feeling forced to maintain or cut spend in the face of business disruption.

 At IRI we have the benefit of working with multiple data sources across Europe.
-This gives us a strong sense of perspective about what questions brands should be asking themselves when evaluating future advertising spend.
+This gives us a strong sense of perspective about what questions brands should be asking themselves when evaluating future advertising spending.

 The following are the key areas to consider: